 I began writing this post with the intention of expanding on my experience at the June 2019 annual LD Microcap event.
-If you are reading this as a GeoInvesting Premium member, you know that we have been providing you with cliff notes from 1 x 1 interviews I conducted with management teams that attended the event.
+If you are reading this as a GeoInvesting Premium member, you know that we have been providing you with Cliff Notes from 1 x 1 interviews I conducted with management teams that attended the event.
 I wanted to talk more about some of the fun things I did after the event, like hanging out in Huntington Beach, CA with Gerald Caterina, one of GeoInvesting’s longest tenured Premium Members – specifically, on how the time I spent in Huntington Beach took me back to a microcap consumer electronic stock I sold years ago (that I wish I had kept).
 Peter Lynch would love this one.
-It will serve as a great a case study to debunk the myth that all microcaps are junk…
+It will serve as a great a case study to debunk the stock investing myth that all microcaps are junk…

 …but I’m going to revisit my LD trip a little later, because today I wanted to give you a bit more information on the main factor that catalyzed my mission to become a full-time investor.

 Giving Dad Some Props